Relay Services

 Overview

 Yep, it's that simple!
-You can access the AZRS through a toll-free number.
-For detailed instructions, and a complete list of Arizona Relay Service phone numbers, email [email protected].
+You can access the AZRS through the toll-free number.

 For more information on the TRS program and its services, contact [email protected]